Toni Morrison: The Pieces I Am

 The author also talks about her work with words, and her habit of getting up before sunrise to write for three or four hours.
 “I’m very, very smart early in the day,” she says.

-In addition to talking about her work she talks about her personal history: her “loose” days at Howard University, her marriage and divorce, the way she left her kids with her mom to work as book editor in New York City because, she said, “This train was bound for glory.”
+In addition to talking about her work she talks about her personal history: her “loose” days at Howard University, her marriage and divorce, the way she left her kids with her mom to work as book editor in New York City because, as the folk song goes, “This train was bound for glory.”
 She quotes from The New York Times review of “Sula” which criticized the “narrowness” of her focus on black characters, and remarks sardonically.
 “They accused me of not writing about white people.”